roalmeida/roalmeida/README.md

 CTO @Platontech.

-Self-taught and enthusiastic about development technologies.
+I'm chemical, self-taught and enthusiastic about development technologies.